AwesomeTornado/Resonite-CustomShaderLib/README.md

  - [AllShadersValid](https://github.com/EIA485/NeosAllShadersValid)
  - [AnyShaderAnywhere](https://github.com/eia485/NeosAnyShaderAnywhere)

- This mod is a port of those NeosVR mods into Resonite, packeged together for simplicity.
+ This mod is a port of those NeosVR mods into Resonite, packaged together for simplicity.
  Credit goes to [EIA485](https://github.com/EIA485).